 Request UN Water to consolidate, improve and update the UN water treaty database and include information on river basin organisations.
 (Deadline: November 20)

-The Panel should promote the widest ratification of the two global conventions.
-(Deadlin: Draft statement be prepared by the Joint Secretariat by November 20.)

 The Panel should encourage task UN regional commissions having a broad mandate to monitor, improve and assist transboundary water governance in their particular constituencies.
 (Deadline: See as in para 2: Draft short statement be prepared by the Joint Secretariat by November 20.)

-The Panel should request UNWater (in cooperation with UN regional commissions) to elaborate suggestions for the improvement of mechanisms of dispute settlement.
-(Request can be done immediately, and the suggestions should be prepared for the Davos meeting of the Panel.)

-The Panel should endorse the OECD principles of water governance (as stated in Action2 / Water Governance of the Action Plan).
+The Panel should endorse/promote such agreements and instruments that are likely to help with water governance and transboundary issues (such as OECD principles) (as stated in Action2 / Water Governance of the Action Plan).
 (Deadline: See as in para 2: Draft statement be prepared by the Joint Secretariat by November 20.)

 The Panel may encourage development aid to be regarded as a stimulus for transboundary water cooperation.
 (Decision might be prepared for the Davos meeting of the Panel.)